 If you’re like me, you like to use paper and software to help you with your financial journey.
-For those of you interested in using technology to help with your debt repayment plan check out Tally.
-Tally is an automated debt manager that makes it easy to save money, manage your cards and pay down balances faster.
+If you’re interested in using technology to help with your debt repayment plan check out Undebt.it.

 They also have debt payoff calculators, which is also FREE.
 You can keep track of all your payments and your debt payoff progress in one place.
 This software is so AWESOME and absolutely FREE!
 I haven’t come across something this good in a while!

 You can also sign up for the premium account that has more features for you to take advantage of.
 The premium account is $12 for the entire year (only $1/month), which is still very affordable.